Ingatestone: Amenities

 Ingatestone has over 40 clubs and societies, ranging from arts and sports clubs to charitable societies.
-They include the Ingatestone and Fryerning Dramatic Club, founded in 1947, the Ingatestone Musical and Operetta Group, founded in 1970, the Ingatestone Choral Society, established in 1948, and the Ingatestone and Horticultural Society formed in 1963, which is affiliated to the Royal Horticultural Society.
+They include the Ingatestone and Fryerning Dramatic Club, founded in 1947; the Ingatestone Choral Society, established in 1948; the Ingatestone Horticultural Society, which was formed in 1963 and is affiliated to the Royal Horticultural Society, the Ingatestone and Fryerning Historical and Archaeological Society, founded in 1965, and the Ingatestone Musical and Operetta Group, founded in 1970.
 There is also a Community Association, which meets at a large hall in High Street.
 Other amenities include a recreation ground, a sports field, and bowls and tennis clubs.

 The Rotary Club is active and sponsored a war memorial in 2005 to mark the movement's centenary.
 The memorial, in the village's Anglican churchyard, is dedicated to the memory of the men of Ingatestone who served and fell in the two world wars.

 There are two parks.
 Seymour Field was renamed after 'Skip' Seymour, a former headteacher of a local school, in 1977; it was known previously as Transport Meadow, having been donated to the village by the Ministry of Transport after the construction of the first A12 bypass in 1959.
 The other park is the Fairfield, a historic site of village fairs, which is privately owned by the Petre family and leased to the parish council.

-There are four places of worship in Ingatestone: Anglican, Roman Catholic, Elim Pentecostal, and United Reformed.
+There are four places of worship in Ingatestone: Anglican, Roman Catholic, Elim Pentecostal and United Reformed.

 The local community comes together for key annual events, including a Victorian-themed Christmas evening in the High Street and a free annual firework display on the Fairfield on New Year's Eve.

-Ingatestone has a community magazine called the Ingatestone Journal, delivered to residents of Ingatestone, Stock and Margaretting; it covers local issues and events, and allows businesses to advertise their services.
+Ingatestone has a community magazine called the Ingatestone Journal, delivered to residents of Ingatestone, Stock and Margaretting; it covers local issues and events, and enables businesses to advertise their services.